Healthy Stir Fry Recipes and Cooking With a Wok

 And except for prep time, healthy stir fry recipes will only take a few minutes to cook.

 Chinese cooks traditionally used peanut oil for stir frying which does have a high smoke point.

 However, some better choices for healthy stir fry recipes can be ghee, macadamia nut oil, and

 avocado oil - which all have high smoke points.

 Tips for Cooking with a Wok

 Cooking with a wok is a more fuel efficient way to cook foods quickly.
 You can even get away with using less oil when deep frying with a wok.

 Because of its design the heat will spread more evenly and up higher.
 You can also toss foods more easily with this type of cooking utensil.

-Healthy stir fry recipes is a way to use up those extra herbs and vegetables in the fridge that we always end up with.
+Healthy stir fry recipes are a way to use up those extra herbs and vegetables in the fridge.

 Prep Your Ingredients!